 At Perrygate, we are a boutique, family firm working solely on acquisitions.
 We only work with four clients at any time which allows us to deliver a high level of responsiveness and due diligence during any search.
 We believe our pricing model delivers excellent value without compromising on service.

 Trust between a buying agent and their client is absolutely essential for both sides to work well together.
 If a buying agent is being driven by commission and not their client’s best interests, tensions will arise.
-A good buying agent should also not be overly eager to take a retainer fee from their client and will first want to establish both parties interests are aligned and achievable.
+A good buying agent will not be overly eager to take a retainer fee from a potential client and will first want to establish both parties’ interests are aligned and achievable.

 Ultimately, the right firm should be adding value.